campa-consortium/lattice-standard/source/coordinates.md

 %---------------------------------------------------------------------------------------------------

-Assuming for the moment that there are no [Fiducial](#s:fiducial) elements present, the construction of a tracking branch coordinate system starts at the [BeginningEle](#s:begin.ele) element at the start of a branch.
+Assuming for the moment that there are no [Fiducial](#s:fiducial) elements present, the construction of a branch coordinate system starts at the [BeginningEle](#s:begin.ele) element at the start of a branch.
 If the branch is a [root](#s:lattice.def) branch, the orientation of the beginning element within the [floor coordinate system](#s:coords) can be fixed by setting [FloorOrientation](#s:orientationition.g) parameters in the `BeginningEle` element.
 If the branch is not a `root` branch, the position